 AoIP interconnections also provide more flexible and elegant replacements and offer greater capacity, flexibility and multicast possibilities – and on an infrastructure shared with other services.
 Calrec’s view is that it is not our role to dictate which AoIP route to take, but to facilitate the broadcasters’ choices, which is why Calrec customers can interface with multiple protocols.

 Calrec provides a variety of networking interfaces, including an AES67/Ravenna interface, an AVB interface, and a modular I/O Dante card that also has AES67 compatibility.
-In addition, Calrec customers can interface with a SMPTE 2022-6 video interface.

 Each element of Calrec’s protocol range redundantly connects to Hydra2 and appears like any other I/O resource on the Hydra2 network.
 Hydra2’s integral suite of management tools provides additional benefits to allow remote configuration patching, port protection, alias files, virtual patchbays, and access rights.